MicrosoftDocs/azure-devops-docs/docs/work/reference/define-pick-lists.md

 ---
-title: Define pick lists | Team Services & TFS
+title: Define pick lists | VSTS & TFS
 description: Syntax and Usage for the ALLOWEDVALUES, SUGGESTEDVALUES, and PROHIBITEDVALUES elements to enumerate the drop-down menu for a field - Team Foundation Server (TFS) ms.prod: visual-studio-tfs-dev14 ms.technology: vs-devops-wit